-Streep takes on Trump while accepting lifetime award Globe
+Trump, McCain weigh in on Meryl Streep's Globes speech

 While Streep won the annual Cecil B. DeMille Award and can boast of 48 Oscar and Golden Globe nominations, her career is still current.
 She was nominated this year for her portrayal of a bad opera singer in “Florence Foster Jenkins.”

-She mentioned Fisher, who died just after Christmas, and how the actress and writer urged others to “take your broken heart and make it into art.”
+She mentioned Carrie Fisher, who died just after Christmas, and how the actress and writer urged others to “take your broken heart and make it into art.”

 She was introduced by fellow actress Viola Davis, who said her husband urged her every day when she worked with her to tell Streep how much she meant to her.
 She was too bashful then, but not on stage Sunday.